monaca-samples/image-to-sns/README.md

 ## AI Model

-It uses open-source model from Huggingface to generate AI image.
+It uses open-source model from [Huggingface](https://huggingface.co/) to generate AI image.
 The model is `stable-diffusion-xl-base-1.0`.
+You need to signup to [Huggingface](https://huggingface.co/join) and get your own [API key](https://huggingface.co/settings/tokens).
+You can replace your own API Key at [here](/src/js/util.js).

 ## How to Run